KevinConqueror/KevinConqueror.github.io/_pages/about.md

 Hi, welcome to my personal homepage 👋👋 !

-My name is Yikang Zhou (周毅康), I’m currently a first-year undergraduate student at the School of Computer, Wuhan University(武汉大学计算机学院), pursuing a B.E. degree in Artificial Intelligence.
+My name is Yikang Zhou (周毅康), I’m currently a sophomore at the School of Computer, Wuhan University, pursuing a B.E. degree in Artificial Intelligence.
 I graduated from Fuzhou No.1 High School, where I spent 1 year learning Mathematical Olympic.

 🤝🤝 I’m open to any possible discussions or collaborate opportunities.
 If you’re interested in working with me, don’t hesitate to drop me an email!📧